Right now Nikken seems to be discontinuing just about everything. Why do they discontinue products?

 I was just talking to someone who had it in their mind that this is all because Nikken thinks they can somehow make more money by doing this or something.
 I just don’t think that is the case with Nikken.
 More often than not, it has to do with controlling the costs (not having to raise prices) and making sure that they have quality products that meet the customers’ needs.

 Ok.
 Disclaimer right here.
 I am an independent distributor.
-I don’t work for Nikken and I am not privy to a lot of specific information other than what Nikken shares.
+I don’t work for Nikken and I am not privy to a lot of specific information other than what Nikken shares, which usually isn’t very much.
+Still, here are some reasons that a product might be discontinued.

 The best reason to discontinue products is because they become outdated and there is something better.
 That’s the case with the Aqua Pour gravity water filter that was discontinued last October.
 There were a lot of other companies making clones that looked the same but didn’t offer all of the benefits.
 I saw three in the past year – one from China, one from Canada, and I don’t remember where the third one came from.